ashwin-talwalkar/ShipScan-Android-App/README.md

 # ShipScan Android Application

-An Android application that streamlines shipping operations by scanning barcodes, retrieving shipment data from Business Central, creating UPS shipping labels, and updating tracking information back to the ERP system.
+An Android application that streamlines shipping operations by scanning barcodes, retrieving shipment data from Business Central, creating UPS shipping labels with customer billing, and updating tracking information back to the ERP system.

 ## Overview

 ShipScan is a comprehensive shipping solution that bridges the gap between warehouse operations and digital systems.
-The app enables warehouse staff to scan shipment barcodes, automatically populate shipping details, generate professional shipping labels via UPS APIs, and seamlessly update Business Central with tracking information.
+The app enables warehouse staff to scan shipment barcodes, automatically populate shipping details, generate professional shipping labels via UPS APIs with automated customer billing, and seamlessly update Business Central with tracking information.

+**Key Innovation**: Automated customer billing through UPS API - customers are charged directly on their UPS accounts, eliminating upfront shipping costs and improving cash flow.

 ## Architecture